gordon-cs/Project-Phoenix/README.md

 #### How do I make changes and run the project to test?
 This assumes you have a working understanding of the basics of git and the way github works.
 If you don’t, we suggest you start there before moving forward.

-If you were not already aware, the project is written in C# using the ASP.NET framework.
+This project is written in C# using the ASP.NET framework.
 We are using the 4.6 version of the .NET framework, so the project can only be run on a windows machine with Visual Studio.
 If you are reading this, chances are that you have been given access to a Virtual Machine to do development work on the project.

 - Clone the project from the github repository.
 This should give you all the code you need to work on the project.
 - Start up Visual Studio.
 Open Project => Navigate to the folder you just cloned => Select the “Phoenix.sln” file.
 - When the project finishes loading, you should see the project files and folders on the right.
-- Make whatever changes you want and save.
+- Make whatever changes you want, save and build.
-- On the right-hand side, select the Phoenix node, then click on the properties tab on the far-right.
-Make note of the SSL URL, specifically the port number.
 - Start debugging by clicking on the Green play button on the top, or Debug => Start Debugging.
 - After a few moments, the bottom status bar should turn orange, and the browser should start.
-Initially, it will try to go to “https://localhost:SOMEPORT”.
-It will get the port wrong, correct it with the port number you took note of earlier and you should be set.

 <a name="how-do-i-publish-my-changes-to-the-live-websites"></a>
 #### How do I publish my changes to the live websites?